koenidv/chirp-backend/securitymeasures.md

 - deps are listed in deps.ts and pinned to a specific version
 - checked for outdated dependencies using [denopendabot](https://github.com/hasundue/denopendabot)

-# observability
+### observability
 - canary user via canarytokens.org
 - observability was difficult to implement proper observability half a year ago (no opentelemetry etc)
-- now basic implementation with sentry, but only error reporting so far
+- registrations, successful and failed logins, and a few other things are logged to sentry
-- super basic deno deploy metrics and logs
+- basic performance metrics and logs on deno deploy

+### database backups
+- database is backed up hourly, but not with every change
+- this is automatically handles by cockroachdb
+- restoring works (tested, though not by free will)

 ### todo
 - general
   - validate numbers
   - paramterized queries, not just prepared statements
-- backups
-  - database backups (potientally incremental?)
-  - describe how i tested restoring a database backup lol
 - devsec
   - hardware token for accessing the system
   - how are admin devices secured?